IThinkImGood/SmartSpeedTrap/README.md

 ---

-## 🧪 Testing checklist
-- [ ] Resource starts with `ensure` and shows no console errors.
-- [ ] Enter and exit the zone in a vehicle; ensure average speed calculation is correct.
-- [ ] Fines are applied correctly (check fixed and dynamic modes).
-- [ ] Flash effect triggers when enabled.
-- [ ] Locales show the expected language strings.

----

 ## 💡 Extensions & Ideas
 You can enhance Smart Speed Trap by adding:
 - Discord logging (webhook) for admin logs